hmrc/accessibility/docs/common-issues/conditionally-revealing-content.md

 ### Accessibility problems

 ```
-  - description: When user selects one of the options, hidden content is revealed below the selected option.
+  when user selects one of the options, hidden content is revealed below the selected option.
 This content may not be announced by assistive technology
 ```

 ### Milestones

 ```
-  - description: Conditionally revealing content is not always announced due to the implementation not meeting our service standard.
+  when text is conditionally revealed, it is unlikely to be discovered by a screen reader user in 'forms mode' as the text is not focusable.
 This fails WCAG 2.1 success criterion 4.1.2 Name, Role, Value
   date: TBC

 ```